Updated March 27, 2023

 |The variable string always points to System. string.||System string can take cues from string or any other data type, and it is not always reserved for string variable alone.|

 |The bugs are less and not common in the string.||The bugs are common, and to fix bugs, we have to go through the entire code as it takes the response from all the data types.|

 |The meaning of string depends on the variable it carries.||The meaning of String depends on the source code or the referenced type in the assemblies of the project.|

-String and string variable is similar in most of the ways such as performance, usage other than indicated above.
+String and string variable is similar in most ways, such as performance, usage other than indicated above.
 However, the string variable is preferred in most cases because it is easy to highlight syntax.
-When C# compiler is used along with Java byte code, the compiler will map into string or System.
+When the C# compiler is used along with Java byte code, the compiler will map into a string or System.
 String.

 This is a guide to String vs String C#.
 Here we discuss the top differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –